 When you open the Editor, you'll be able to explore the site in preview mode or "live site" mode.
 To switch to Edit mode, click the "Edit site" button at the lower right of the page.

 Go "Back to live site" when you want to see the site in preview mode.

-The Editor allows multiple team members and guest editors to edit static and dynamic site content at the same time.
-If two people are editing the same content at the same time, the last edits "win," so you'll still want to coordinate editing times with your teammates and guest editors.
+The Editor allows multiple team members and content editors to edit static and dynamic site content at the same time.
+If two people are editing the same content at the same time, the last edits "win," so you'll still want to coordinate editing times with your teammates and content editors.
 The Editor also provides a Site activity log so you can see who edited your site, and what edits they made, before publishing your site.

 Similarly to the Editor, you can collaborate with team members in the Designer, if you want to edit your site’s design.
 Learn more about collaboration in the Webflow Designer.

 When you access the Editor, you’ll see your live website with the Editor toolbar (the gray bar) collapsed at the bottom of your screen.
 Through this toolbar, you can access the various Editor panels to manage page settings, dynamic content, forms, and your Editor account.
 You can also see and publish the changes you make through the Editor.

 The Editor toolbar features the following tabs and icons:

 Menu - Use this menu to go to the Dashboard, your Site Settings, or the Designer.
 This button features the Webflow logo.